nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 Nextstrain builds typically require the following steps:

-1. prepare pathogen sequences and metadata
+1. Prepare pathogen sequences and metadata
-2. align sequences
+2. Align sequences
-3. construct a phylogeny from aligned sequences
+3. Construct a phylogeny from aligned sequences
-4. annotate the phylogeny with inferred ancestral pathogen dates, sequences, and traits
+4. Annotate the phylogeny with inferred ancestral pathogen dates, sequences, and traits
-5. export the annotated phylogeny and corresponding metadata into auspice-readable format
+5. Export the annotated phylogeny and corresponding metadata into auspice-readable format

 First, download the Zika pathogen build which includes example data and a pathogen build script.